operationmaths/operationmaths.co.uk/_pages/online-maths-tests.md

   });

   function nbGenerateQuestions(target, op, count) {
-    // Build all pairs a + b = target where a is 0..target, b = target - a.
-    // For bonds to 100/1000 we use the "nice" pairs only (multiples of 10/100). let pairs = [];
+    let pairs = [];
     if (target === 10) {
       for (let a = 0; a <= 10; a++) pairs.push([a, 10 - a]);